openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 checksum that combines the basehash and the hashes of the task's dependencies.

-At the code level, a variety of ways exist by which both the basehash and the dependent task hashes can be influenced.
+At the code level, there are multiple ways by which both the basehash and the dependent task hashes can be influenced.
 Within the BitBake configuration file, you can give BitBake some extra information to help it construct the basehash.
 The following statement effectively results